Scott Atlas: Ordeal and Triumph

 And there was, for the first time in my adult life that I was aware of, overt censorship.

-You would would think the American people should know what the advisor to the president was saying during the pandemic crisis, yet somehow Twitter on their own decided this was harmful, even though what I wrote was actually direct quotes from the CDC, from the University of Oxford, et cetera.
+You would think the American people should know what the advisor to the president was saying during the pandemic crisis, yet somehow Twitter on their own decided this was harmful, even though what I wrote was actually direct quotes from the CDC, from University of Oxford, etc.

 Apparently, they thought that it was, you were more dangerous than, let's say, the Taliban and the Iranian theocrats that had open access to Twitter all during the time that they were blocking you.